On the formality of the little disks operad in positive characteristic: Localizations and completions

 Note that, for a $\QQ$-unipotent group, each graded piece of the lower central series must be a finite-dimensional $\QQ$-vector space.
 In particular, an abelian group is $\QQ$-unipotent if and only if it is a finite dimensional vector space over $\QQ$.

 \begin{prop} Let $C$ be the set of spaces of the form $K(\QQ,n)$ for $n \geq 0$.
-If the following conditions are satisfied: \begin{enumerate} \item the space $X$ is connected and truncated, \item the homotopy groups $\pi_n X$ are $\QQ$-unipotent for $n \geq 1$, \item the action of $\pi_1 X$ on $\pi_n X$ is $\QQ$-unipotent, \end{enumerate} then $X$ is in $C^{cofin}$.
+Let $X$ be a space.
+Assume that the following conditions are satisfied: \begin{enumerate} \item the space $X$ is connected and truncated, \item the homotopy groups $\pi_n X$ are $\QQ$-unipotent for $n \geq 1$, \item the action of $\pi_1 X$ on $\pi_n X$ is $\QQ$-unipotent, \end{enumerate} then $X$ is in $C^{cofin}$.

 Conversely, if $X$ is in $C^{cofin}$ then any path component of $X$ satisfies the conditions (1), (2) and (3) above. \end{prop}

 \begin{proof} If the action of $\pi_1 X$ on $\pi_n X$ is $\QQ$-unipotent, then it is in particular nilpotent.
 Therefore, the Postnikov tower of $X$ can be refined to a tower of principal fibrations.
 Then the proof of the previous proposition applies \emph{mutatis mutandi}.